Digital-Media/cv_data/README.md

 # Binary Leaves
 The `binary_leaves` folder and .zip-file contais 282 binary images of 5 different leave types.
 The binary images are taken from the [Flavia leave dataset](https://flavia.sourceforge.net/) and feature a resolution of $170 \times 128$ pixels.
-The dataset is intended for use in examples for binary image processing.
+The dataset is intended for binary image processing.
 Exemplary images are shown below.

 |  Japanese maple |  Chinese cinnamon  | ginkgo, maidenhair tree | Chinese tulip tree | tangerine |